nicolaka/docker-exercise/README.md

 	4) static directory for css files.

 This app expects a MongoDB instance to be running in the background and listening to TCP PORT:27017.
-You can simply issue the following command to start a mongo db instance "docker run -d -p 27017:27017 mongo:latest".
+You can simply issue the following command to start a mongo db instance `docker run -d -p 27017:27017 mongo:latest`.
 The app is started with "python app.py" from the provided directory.

 Exercises: